rspeer/ordered-set/README.md

 [![Codecov](https://codecov.io/github/LuminosoInsight/ordered-set/badge.svg?branch=master&service=github)](https://codecov.io/github/LuminosoInsight/ordered-set?branch=master)
 [![Pypi](https://img.shields.io/pypi/v/ordered-set.svg)](https://pypi.python.org/pypi/ordered-set)

+An OrderedSet is a mutable data structure that is a hybrid of a list and a set.
-An OrderedSet is a custom MutableSet that remembers its order, so that every entry has an index that can be looked up.
+It remembers the order of its entries, and every entry has an index number that can be looked up.

 ## Usage examples